|

 Anyone who has bought or sold residential property will have encountered a conveyancing contract.
-Before we turn our attention to conveyancing contracts specifically, let’s consider contracts in general.
+Before we focus on what a conveyancing contract is, let’s consider contracts in general.

 What is a contract?

-A contract is an agreement between two or more parties that creates legal rights and obligations that bind those parties.
-There are four elements that are essential to creating a binding contract:
+A contract is an agreement between two or more parties that creates legal rights and obligations binding those parties.
+Four elements that are essential to create a binding contract:

 - An offer.